DrWiJi/programatron/README.md

 # programmatron
-This is a Programmatron interpretator on C#.
+Programmatron interpreter on C#.
-Programmatron is lightweight C-like syntax programming language.
+Programmatron is lightweight C-like programming language.

 Features:
 -Not strongly typed
--Lexis from russian language
+-Lexis based on russian language
--High level design
+-High level
 -Education language

 This language planned make as easy programming language for newbies.